737 series (JR Hokkaido)

-The 737 series (737系) is an AC electric multiple unit (EMU) commuter train type on order by Hokkaido Railway Company (JR Hokkaido).
-Scheduled for a 2023 service introduction, thirteen 2-car sets (26 vehicles) will be built to replace the fleet of KiHa 143 diesel railcars operated on the Muroran Main Line.
+The 737 series (737系) is an AC electric multiple unit (EMU) commuter train type operated by Hokkaido Railway Company (JR Hokkaido) on services in the Sapporo area of Hokkaido, Japan, since 20 May 2023.
+The type replaced the fleet of KiHa 143 diesel railcars operated on the Muroran Main Line.
 The trainsets mark the return of local EMU services on the Muroran Main Line since the retirement of the 711 series from these services in October 2012.

-The 737 series will be the first commuter train type operated by JR Hokkaido to allow for driver-only operation.
+The 737 series is the first commuter train type operated by JR Hokkaido to allow for driver-only operation.